 Factoring of a prime number (exponent) candidate

 Trial factoring is a pre check of a candidate exponent.
 These work units take the least time and are given out by the server according to your CPU speed.
 They may go through several iterations of bit length before clearing and getting sent to a fast machine for the more intensive Lucas-Lehmer testing.
-This is best for low-end PIIIs and Athlons.
+Although CPU’s can be used for this task, a GPU is much faster for doing this when mfaktc/mfakto are used.
 There is no chance of finding a prime through factoring.

 Lone Mersenne Hunters is a project trial factoring candidates outside the normal range of exponents.

 This is a different type of factoring than trial factoring.
 Unlike TF, the P-1 factorization method is not done a single bit level at a time.
 Rather bounds are used.
 The more memory available the greater the chance of finding a factor.
 P-1 factoring takes longer per single unit than TF, but the chance of finding a factor (especially large factors) are greater (per each WU).

 This is also a different type of factoring than trial factoring.
 This uses the Elliptic curve method, and work units of this type are typically distributed 1-3 curves at a time from PrimeNet (one can change the number of curves by modifying Worktodo.txt).
 This is run on smaller exponents (<20 million) in the hopes of fully factoring them.

 (First time) Lucas Lehmer (LL) testing on a prime candidate

 Lucas-Lehmer is the actual primality test; the chance of finding a prime candidate is currently somewhere on the order of one in several hundred thousand.
 Pre factoring is designed to ensure that no time is spent on lengthy LL work when a relatively small factor is present.
 There are several variations of this currently available: